- Awesome course/minor, take it!

 Each year the course takes around 20 students, from diverse backgrounds and nationalities.

-- OP, in collaboration with Swinburne University of Technology: Improving the lives of SMEs
+- ANA, in collaboration with Kyoto Institute of Technology: Improving the flight experience to encourage seniors to fly

-- Xylem, in collaboration with Stanford University: Inventing crowd-sourced water quality monitoring
+- Xylem, in collaboration with Stanford University: Redefining the water transportation for the cities of the future

 Worldwide there are around 30 projects this year in the SUGAR network, involving over 200 students.

-Applications are open for the next group of future innovators starting after summer.
+Applications are open for the next group of future innovators!
 Go to our apply page and sent your application!